sergeyerin/tlg-bot-lang-translator/README.md

 ## Features

-- **Bidirectional translation**:
+- **Bidirectional translation with explanations**:
-  - Russian → English/Portuguese
+  - Russian → English/Portuguese (with explanations of difficult words in the target language)
   - English/Portuguese → Russian (with explanations of tricky words)
 - **Smart translation**:
-  - Single word → All possible translations with context
+  - Single word → All possible translations with detailed explanations
-  - Full text → Complete translation
+  - Full text → Complete translation with explanations of difficult words and phrases
-  - **Non-Russian input**: Provides explanations of difficult words when translating to Russian
+  - **Always explains**: Provides explanations for difficult vocabulary in both directions
 - **User preferences**: Each user can set their preferred target language for Russian text
 - **Russian-focused**: Designed specifically for Russian speakers learning other languages